r-lib/mockery/README.md

 design.
 As of version 2.0.0 of testthat, this will be impossible to mock functions from base R packages `with_mock`.

-The functionality of `stub` is slightly different.
-Instead of mocking out the object of interest for the duration of some code block, it mocks it out only when it is called from a specified function.
+The functionality of `stub` is just slightly different than that of `with_mock`.
+Instead of mocking out the objectof interest for the duration of some code block, it mocks it out only when it is called from a specified function.

 #### Mocking